Nigel Henbest: Television production and scriptwriting

 Henbest was consultant on the television series The Planets and The Stars, presented by Heather Couper in 1985 and 1988 on Channel 4.
 With Couper and the director of The Stars series, Stuart Carter, Henbest set up Pioneer Productions later in 1988.
 Here Henbest wrote and produced TV programmes and series for both British and American broadcasters.
-They garnered many documentary awards, including four Gold Medals and a Grand Award at the New York Festivals.
+They garnered many documentary awards, including four gold medals and a Grand Award at the New York Festivals.
 For Universe: Beyond the Millennium, Henbest won the Glaxo-Wellcome/ABSW Science Writers Award for 1999.

-He also delivers presentations on Astronomy and Television at international conferences.

 Astronaut

-In 2009, Henbest signed up with Virgin Galactic for a suborbital flight into space, launching in SpaceShipTwo from the world’s first purpose-built commercial spaceport Spaceport America.
+In 2009, Henbest signed up with Virgin Galactic for a suborbital flight into space, launching in SpaceShipTwo from the world's first purpose-built commercial spaceport Spaceport America.